junzis/the-1090mhz-riddle/content/modes-ehs.rst

 BDS 4,0 (Selected aircraft intention)
 -------------------------------------

-In BDS 4,0, information such as aircraft select altitude and barometric pressire settings are given.
+In BDS 4,0, information such as aircraft select altitude and barometric pressure settings are given.
 The 56-bit MB filed is structure as following:

 ::